 The central element of the experiment was the instrument platform shown in Fig. 2.
-This platform was installed in the beach face at mid-tide level (Fig. 1, solid black line), and supported the suite of instruments indicated in Fig. 3: (a) rotary sonars to measure the planform geometry and the cross-shore relief of features on the bed; (b) a Nortek Vector ADV to measure wave-current motions outside the WBBL; and (c) the MFDop.
-The instruments operated on a 15 min repeat cycle.
+This platform was installed in the beach face at midtide level (Fig. 1, solid black line), and supported the suite of instruments indicated in Fig. 3: (a) rotary sonars to measure the planform geometry and the cross-shore relief of features on the bed; (b) a Nortek Vector ADV to measure wave-current motions outside the WBBL; and (c) the MFDop.
+The instruments operated on a 15-min repeat cycle.
 The ADV sample rate was 4 Hz with a 18 mm sample volume.
 The MFDop acquired 10-ping ensemble-averaged profiles with 1.2 cm range resolution at 52 Hz.
-The MFDop and ADV record lengths were 4.5 and 4.8 min respectively.
-The rotary sonars acquired two full rotations with a 0.225° step size in azimuth and ca. 1 cm resolution in range.
-The MFDop and ADV ran simultaneously, and were followed by each rotary sonar in turn, thereby avoiding acoustic interference.
-(The operating acoustic frequencies for the instruments are: the MFDop, 1.2 to 2.3 MHz; the ADV, 6 MHz; the rotary sonars, 2.25 MHz).
+The MFDop and ADV record lengths were 4.3 and 4.53 min respectively.
+The rotary sonars acquired four full rotations with a 0.225° step size in azimuth and ca. 1 cm resolution in range.
+The MFDop and ADV ran simultaneously, and were followed by each rotary sonar in turn, thereby avoiding acoustic interference (the operating acoustic frequencies for the instruments are the MFDop, 1.2-2.3 MHz; the ADV, 6 MHz; and the rotary sonars, 2.25 MHz).

 Beach profile surveys and sediment sampling transects were carried out on a regular basis at low tide.
-Surficial sediment grain size distributions were determined from discrete 0.4 to 2.3 kg sediment samples by dry sieving, and from photographs of the beach face using a tripod-mounted camera fixed to a plywood base.
+Surficial sediment grain-size distributions were determined from discrete 0.4-2.3 kg sediment samples by dry sieving, and from photographs of the beach face using a tripod-mounted camera fixed to a plywood base.
 Size distributions were determined from the photographs using the autocorrelation method developed by Rubin (2004).
-The relatively small volume of the discrete samples, and the small ($20 \, \text{cm} \times 40 \, \text{cm}$) area of the photographs were such that reliable estimates of the cobble size fraction were not obtained.
+The relatively small volume of the discrete samples, and the small ( $20 \times 40$ cm) area of the photographs were such that reliable estimates of the cobble size fraction were not obtained.
+The overall average size distribution - based on all samples from the active part of the beach face - was unimodal but highly skewed toward the larger sizes, as reflected by the values of $D{16}$ , $D{50}$ , and $D{84}$ (percent coarser), which were 17.2, 4.2, and 1.0 mm respectively.
 Further details on the sediment sampling and size analysis methodologies used in the 2012 experiment are given in Stark et al. (2014).